lizzmedina/JeliBank/README.md

   These are Spring Boot starters that facilitate the development of applications with Java Persistence API (JPA) for the persistence layer and Spring Web for creating web services.
 ### * Spring Boot Starter Test
   Spring Boot Starter Test provides tools and annotations for writing effective unit and integration tests.
-### * Log4j
-  Version: 1.2.17
-  Log4j is used for log management in the application, enabling efficient tracking of events and errors.
 ### * JUnit Jupiter API
   JUnit Jupiter API is utilized for writing and executing unit tests in the JeliBank project.
 ### * Spring Boot Test